EDI-Systems/M7M01_Eukaron/CONTRIBUTING.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** of the console or the system board, if possible, which show you following the described steps and clearly demonstrate the problem.
-* **If you're reporting that RMP crashed**, include a full memory dump in *.hex file.
+* **If you're reporting that RME crashed**, include a full memory dump in *.hex file.
 Many toolchains, such as Keil or GDB, generate these files.
 * **If the problem is related to performance or memory**, include these profiling figures with your report.
 * **If the problem wasn't triggered by a specific step**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions:

 * **Can you reproduce the problem?**
-* **Did the problem start happening recently** (e.g. after updating to a new version of RMP) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of RME) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of RMP?** What's the most recent version in which the problem doesn't happen?
-You can download older versions of RMP from [the releases page](http://github.com/EDI-Systems/M5P1_MuProkaron/releases).
+* If the problem started happening recently, **can you reproduce the problem in an older version of RME?** What's the most recent version in which the problem doesn't happen?
+You can download older versions of RME from [the releases page](http://github.com/EDI-Systems/M5P1_MuProkaron/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens, especially if there is external interference.

 Include details about your configuration and environment:

-* **Which version of RMP are you using?**
+* **Which version of RME are you using?**
 * **What's the name and version of the hosting OS you're using**?
-* **Are you compiling RMP in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you compiling RME in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for RMP, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for RME, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 #### How Do I Submit A (Good) Enhancement Suggestion?